 Where to Find the Latest Release

 Bitcoin’s source code is currently hosted on GitHub.
-When Bitcoin devs feel that their code is stable enough to be deployed in production environments, they tag it as a release and increment its version number.
+When Bitcoin devs feel that their code is stable enough to be deployed in production, they tag it as a release and increment its version number.
 GitHub has a nice interface which allows us to see the latest release tags.

-The most recent release is tagged as v23.0, so that’s the latest Bitcoin version, which is the most sensible thing for us to download.
+The most recent release is tagged as v23.0, so that’s the latest Bitcoin version and it’s the most sensible thing for us to download.

 Building From Source vs Getting Binaries

 Since Bitcoin is an open source project, you can fetch its source code and compile it yourself.
-This practice is discouraged because it’s far more complicated compared with getting a pre-compiled package and it doesn’t really add any value.
+However, this practice is discouraged because it’s far more complicated compared with getting a pre-compiled package.
 Some might think that building from source is safer, but it couldn’t be further from the truth.
-The archive with pre-built binaries is no less secure than the source code itself because it’s protected by a bunch of cryptographic signatures which you can verify independently if you suspect that your archive might have been tampered with.
+The archive with pre-built binaries is no less secure than the source code itself because it’s protected by a bunch of cryptographic signatures which you can verify if you suspect that your archive might have been tampered with.

 Extracting Files From the Archive

 Every Bitcoin release has a link to the page where you can download an archive with pre-built binaries.
-You’ll see a lot of archives there, but you only need the one which targets your operating system and instruction set architecture.
+You’ll see a lot of archives there, but you only need the one which is built for your operating system and instruction set architecture.
 I’m running Linux and I have an AMD CPU, so I need an

 The name of the archive we just downloaded ends with